spxbhuhb/rui/doc/internals/Definitions.md

 classes and interfaces.
 It is important that this is a "static" runtime, there is no engine running in the background to perform updates.

+### call site

+A point in the code where an function is called.
+Call sites identify the exact points of function call with the very specific arguments passed to the function at that given call.

+### call site dependency mask

+A bitmask that contains 1 for each *state variable* the given function call uses in any form: passed as is, used in a calculation of an argument value, used in the body of a *parameter function*.
+This mask is used to decide if the *fragment* has to be patched or not.